alc260/HealthyRidePGH/README.md

 where baseURL is the prefix URL of the source of the data, and it is typically https://api.nextbike.net/maps/gbfs/v1/nextbike_pp/en/.
 This should work with ANY proper baseURL.

 ### Data Feeds
 Assume the baseURL parameter is stored in variable $baseURL.
-We will use two data feeds from the HealthyRidePGH General Bikeshare Feed Specification (GBFS) data feed, as follows:
+Two data feeds from the HealthyRidePGH General Bikeshare Feed Specification (GBFS) data feed, were used as follows:
 * **Station Information**: $station_infoURL = $baseURL+'/station_information.json', which provides for each docking station: station_id, name, latitude
  and longtitude, and the total capacity (e.g., [https://api.nextbike.net/maps/gbfs/v1/nextbike_pp/en/station_information.json](https://api.nextbike.net/maps/gbfs/v1/nextbike_pp/en/station_information.json)).